 Cyanobacteria or blue-green algae (BGA) are microorganisms which occur naturally in aquatic environments and flourish in warmer, slow-moving or still waters with high nutrient levels and sufficient levels of sunlight (Miller and Russell, 2017).
 Some cyanobacteria produce microcystin toxins which are the most commonly produced toxin of the cyanobacterial toxins.
 Microcystin toxins are tasteless, colourless and odourless, and are toxic to both humans and animals.
-Typical exposure routes are through skin contact or through ingestion and/or inhalation while swimming.
-Short-term exposure can cause skin irritation, rash, vomiting and fever while long-term exposure (mostly through drinking contaminated water) can lead to tumour formation with microcystin-LR being a possible human carcinogen (Miller and Russell, 2017).
+Typical exposure routes are through skin contact, or through ingestion and/or inhalation while swimming.
+Short-term exposure can cause skin irritation, rash, vomiting and fever, while long-term exposure (mostly through drinking contaminated water) can lead to tumour formation with microcystin-LR being a possible human carcinogen (Miller and Russell, 2017).

 Hamilton PHS monitors public beaches for the presence of microcystin toxins throughout the swimming season.
-The Health Canada Guidelines for Canadian Recreational Water Quality Cyanobacteria and their Toxins (2020) proposes the guideline value for total microcystins in recreational water be a maximum concentration of 10 $\mu$ g/L. When potential toxin-producing cyanobacterial blooms are observed at a public beach, Hamilton PHS uses AbraxisTM test strips to measure the concentration of microcystin toxins in the water.
-When the concentration of microcystins is detected above 10 $\mu$ g/L, the beach is closed, and a swimming advisory is issued.
-Hamilton PHS issues a media release and posts closure signs at the affected beach.
-The City of Hamilton's Beach Water Quality website and the Safe Water Information Line's outgoing phone message are also updated.
-PHS does not routinely monitor for E. coli bacteria when a beach has been closed due to microcystin toxins.
+The Health Canada Guidelines for Canadian Recreational Water Quality (2012) recommends the microcystin concentration in recreational water should be less than 10 $\mu$ g/L. When potential toxin-producing cyanobacterial blooms are observed at a public beach, Hamilton PHS uses AbraxisTM test strips to measure the concentration of microcystin toxins in the water.
+When elevated concentrations of microcystins are detected, the beach is closed, and a swimming advisory is issued.